Sonata Showcase: Mighty Stars

 Happy New Years, friends!
-Welcome to my stop on the Sonata Showcase 🙂 If you had told me a few years ago that having a favorite fabric designer was a thing, I’m not sure I would’ve believed you.
-But it is possible, and for me, Amy Sinibaldi is my favorite fabric designer.
+Welcome to my stop on the Sonata Showcase :) If you had told me a few years ago that having a favorite fabric designer was a thing, I'm not sure I would've believed you.
+But it is possible, and for me, Amy Sinibaldi is one my favorite fabric designer.

 Her designs are sweet and make my heart sing!
 What's even better, she's the sweetest person!
 Last year when I heard she was working on a new collection, I reached out to her basically begging it to be able to take part in the promo or blog hop for the Sonata fabric collection and she very sweetly said yes, which brings us to today's post!

 I've had this pattern idea in my head for months and months.
 I originally designed it for my best friend (more on this next week!) and I wanted to make one for myself as well, so I took the opportunity Amy gave me and made me a throw size quilt with her wonderful fabric.

 The dark blue floral print is quite possibly my favorite in the entire collection.
 When I matched it with the low volume floral wreath, the Edelweiss print, made my heart sing!
 This block is honestly my favorite block, possibly, ever!